jeremycook123/jeremycook123/README.md

 ### Content Lead Architect
-Jeremy leads the DevOps team here at CloudAcademy.
+Jeremy leads the DevOps team here at [Cloud Academy](https://cloudacademy.com/).

 Jeremy has a strong background in software engineering, he has been coding with various languages, frameworks, and systems for the past 25+ years.
 In recent times, Jeremy has been focused on DevOps, Cloud, Security, Kubernetes, and Machine Learning.